 What Exactly is a Kasa Smart WiFi Plug?

 At its core, the Kasa Smart WiFi Plug is a simple adapter that fits between your wall outlet and any appliance you plug into it—be it a lamp, a fan, a holiday decoration, or a kitchen gadget.
 What makes it “smart” is its ability to connect to your home’s WiFi network.
 This connection allows you to control the power flow to the appliance remotely using the Kasa Smart app on your smartphone or with voice commands through popular smart assistants like Amazon Alexa and Google Assistant.
 Unlike some other smart home systems, Kasa plugs don’t require a separate, expensive hub, making them an accessible and affordable entry point into home automation.
+For expert smart home reviews on this site.

 Why Kasa is a Top Choice for Smart Plugs